abailly/babel-tower-meets-jvm/slides.md

 # Common Lisp

-- Common Lisp has numerous implementations with a few prominent ones
+- Common Lisp is one flavour of Lisp which is standardized
-- The ancestor of all modern languages
+- Recall that Lisp is the ancestor of all modern languages
-- Main features: Everything is a list, Powerful macros, Rich ecosystem, Multi-paradigms programming (OO, functional, imperative), DSL-ready, Lots of Parenthesis
+- Everything is a list, Powerful macros, Rich ecosystem, Multi-paradigms programming (OO, functional, imperative), DSL-ready, Lots of Parenthesis

 # Common Lisp - Getting Started